-Your accommodation will be a cosy hotel in Reykjavík's city centre, so you can start exploring this quirky city straight away.
+Your accommodation will be a cozy hotel in Reykjavík's city center, so you can start exploring this quirky city straight away.

 If your flight arrives early, you can even choose to soak in the Blue Lagoon before you reach Reykjavík.
-This milky-blue hot spring stays warm all year round and its natural silica mud does wonders for your skin!
+This milky-blue hot spring stays warm all year round, and its natural silica mud does wonders for your skin!
 A perfect way to relax after your flight.
-If your flight arrives late, the Blue Lagoon trip will be arranged on a different day and instead, you can spend your evening in one of Reykjavík's top restaurants, admire its colourful houses and soak in the Nordic atmosphere.
+If your flight arrives late, the Blue Lagoon trip will be arranged on a different day, and instead, you can spend your evening in one of Reykjavík's top restaurants, admire its colorful houses and soak in the Nordic atmosphere.

 You will be picked up at your accommodation by your friendly guide.
 You will then leave the city behind and head towards a place of enchanting beauty, Thingvellir National Park.
 This UNESCO World Heritage site is the birthplace of the world’s oldest parliament.

 Thingvellir also sits at the meeting point between the Eurasian and North American tectonic plates.
 It is here that the Silfra Fissure lies.
 Silfra is an underwater canyon; you can choose to snorkel in its crystal clear waters.
-The visibility in Silfra can be up to 100 metres, which will show you a completely different view of the rich geology and natural beauty of Iceland.
+The visibility in Silfra can be up to 328 feet (100 meters), which will show you a completely different view of the rich geology and natural beauty of Iceland.

 You will then travel to Gullfoss, one of the most visited waterfalls in Iceland.
-The waters from Iceland’s second-largest glacier, Langjökull feed this rushing beauty.
-Gullfoss falls over two levels from a height of 21 metres.
-It’s rushing waters, and picturesque view demonstrates precisely why this great natural wonder’s name means ‘The Golden Waterfall.’
+The waters from Iceland’s second-largest glacier, Langjökull, feed this rushing beauty.
+Gullfoss falls over two levels from a height of 21 meters.
+Its rushing waters and picturesque view demonstrate precisely why this great natural wonder’s name means ‘The Golden Waterfall.’

 After Gullfoss, you will make a stop at the Geysir geothermal area.
 This area, situated in the Haukadalur valley, perfectly shows Iceland’s volcanic nature.
 Bubbling hot water flows from the ground here, and the star attraction is the area’s most active geyser ‘Strokkur.’
-Strokkur bursts hot water 20 metres into the air almost every 5 minutes.
+Strokkur bursts hot water 66 feet (20 meters) into the air almost every 5 minutes.

-If timing allows you might also make one final stop at the Kerið crater lake.
-Three thousand years ago a volcanic eruption left a cone-shaped crater here when it collapsed into its own magma chamber.
-In the many years that passed, the cone filled with water and today Kerið is both beautiful and daunting.
-Looking into Kerið, you will see red volcanic rock walls, contrasted with the azure blue waters filling its interior.
+If timing allows, you might also make one final stop at the Kerið crater lake.
+Three thousand years ago, a volcanic eruption left a cone-shaped crater here when it collapsed into its own magma chamber.
+In the many years that passed, the cone filled with water, and today Kerið is beautiful and daunting.
+Looking into Kerið, you will see red volcanic rock walls contrasted with the azure blue waters filling its interior.

 You will then move onto Skógafoss, another waterfall that’s 18 stories high.
 During the last ice age, this waterfall sat on the coastline of Iceland, but the expanding island has moved it further inland.

-Next to this lagoon is the Diamond Beach, so-called because of the smaller pieces of ice that rest here on the black sand, giving it a jewelled appearance.
+Next to this lagoon is the Diamond Beach, so-called because of the smaller pieces of ice that rest here on the black sand, giving it a jeweled appearance.